TiWinDeTea/PapraGame/README.md

 <br/>
 You can get the game sources from the Time Winder Dev Team [github repo](https://github.com/TiWinDeTea/PapraGame).

-Binaries and sources of the v0.4 are available on [github](https://github.com/TiWinDeTea/PapraGame/releases/tag/v0.4) aswell
+Binaries and sources of the v0.4 are available on [github](https://github.com/TiWinDeTea/PapraGame/releases/tag/v0.4) Binaries and sources of the v1.0 are available on [github](https://github.com/TiWinDeTea/PapraGame/releases/tag/v1.0)
 <br/>

 ##Compilation requirements
 <br/>
 + Platform : Linux, Windows, Mac OSX (MAC OSX support is theorical)
-+ SFML ≥ 2.0, SFML ≥ 2.3 recommended
++ SFML ≥ 2.1, SFML ≥ 2.3 recommended
 + A compiler that supports c++11
 <br/>